y4v3l4r/y4v3l4r/README.md

 🌲 I'm a junior studying computer science  at Stanford University with a concentration in Human-Computer-Interaction.
 - Passionate about problem-solving and using creativity to design and implement detail-oriented solutions.
-- To further explore my interests and take on new challenges, I am open to any roles related to UI Design or Software Engineering. :)
+- To further explore my interests and take on new challenges, I am open to any roles related to UI Design and or Software Engineering. :)

 Programming Exposure:
 - Python